Following Road Rules. Delivering Radar Detectors by Airfreight from Korea

-In Russia usage of radar detectors is not prohibited under the law, and is not subject to fines, as their work does not interfere into work of the monitoring radars of the Russian Road Inspection.
+In usage of radar detectors is not prohibited under the law, and is not subject to fines, as their work does not interfere into work of the monitoring radars of the n Road Inspection.
 Some experts consider that usage of such equipment leads to decreasing the risk of the accidents on the road, as the signals of the radar detectors make the drivers reduce the speed, thus comply with the set speed limit.

 In the beginning of November our regular customer sent us request for delivery from Seoul (Korea) of the rather large lot of the latest highly sensitive radar detectors equipped with displays showing detailed information on monitoring devices, and producing sound signals through speakers when approaching police radars.

-Delivery World performed international airfreight delivery of the said equipment to Moscow in the mid of November.
+Delivery World performed international airfreight delivery of the said equipment in the mid of November.
 Soon, the devices will be available for sale, and will not only inform the drivers on approaching radar, but will allow them to drive carefully following road rules.Back to news list

 - 28.11.2022 Sunny Freight: Airfreight from Exotic Destinations

 - 05.10.2022 Matrimonio Italiano: Wedding Dresses from Milano by Airfreight